Carbon monoxide (CO) detectors are essential safety devices that every home should have: they can potentially save lives in case of an emergency.

 - Do not use a gas stove for heating purposes.

 Make sure you also check out our best tips to improve home safety here.

 How Far Should a Carbon Monoxide Detector Be Placed from a Furnace or Boiler?

 Make sure you don’t install any CO detector too close to any appliance that generates heat.
 Keep at least 12 feet (3.7 m) distance from the furnace or boiler, if otherwise not specified in the user manual.
 Don’t forget to have your furnace or boiler checked by a professional regularly.

 Can You Fit Your CO Detector on the Ceiling?

 You can mount your CO detector on the ceiling if the user guide doesn’t say otherwise.
 However, make sure it’s at least 12 inches (about 30 cm) away from any wall or light fitting.

 Carbon Monoxide Detector Placement: Putting It All Together

 Wherever you live, when it comes to home safety, carbon monoxide detectors are a must.
-They should be fitted in each room where a fuel-burning appliance operates, near sleeping areas and on every floor of the building.
+They should be fitted in each room where a fuel-burning appliance operates, near sleeping areas, and on every floor of the building.

 Before installing a CO detector, read the manual carefully.
 If you can’t find any instructions regarding the correct location of the device, mount it at least 6 inches away from the ceiling but higher than the height of the window and door, if possible.
-Make sure you don’t place it too close to a fuel-burning appliance: distance should be between 3 and 10 feet from it.
+Make sure you don’t place it too close to a fuel-burning appliance: the distance should be between 3 and 10 feet from it.
 In bedrooms, where there are no fuel-burning devices, it’s best practice to place the CO detector close to the breathing zone.